awnonbhowmik/NiV-Data-Analysis/README.md

 - Mahmudul Hasan

 ## Overview
-This project focuses on analyzing the temporal trends and environmental factors associated with Nipah virus outbreaks in Bangladesh from 2001 to 2022.
-The goal is to identify key patterns in the data and develop a predictive model to forecast potential outbreaks for the next decade.
+This project focuses on analyzing the temporal trends and environmental factors associated with Nipah virus outbreaks in Bangladesh from 2001 to 2024.
+The goal is to identify key patterns in the data and develop a predictive model to forecast potential outbreaks until 2030.

 ## Objectives
 1. **Trend Analysis**: Explore the temporal patterns in the number of infections and deaths over the 22-year period.